FOSSEE/sdes-stscripts/ult/ult_6/script.rst

 We get an error saying, Permission denied!
 Why?
 Can you think of the reason?
 Yes, the file doesn't have execute permissions.
-We make the file executable and then run it.
+So, let us make the file executable and then run it.

 ..
 L6
 ::